alexandersandberg/alexandersandberg.com/content/posts/tiny-weather-announcement.md

 Last year I started working on a small app project to improve my skills in React Native, TypeScript, and automated testing.

-It was also a chance for me to help do something about all the ad-heavy, cluttered, complicated, privacy lacking weather apps there are on the app stores.
+It was also a chance for me to help do something about all the ad-heavy, cluttered, complicated, privacy-lacking weather apps there are on the app stores.
 And _”the best way to complain is to make something"_, so that's what I did.

-I'm making an app that primarly focuses on solving _my own needs_.
+I'm making an app that primarily focuses on solving _my own needs_.
 I think that's a good approach to making a great product.
 It's a lot more difficult to try to solve someone else's needs.

 ![The tinyweather.app landing page](/img/tw-preview.png)